Mythri532/docker/Readme2.md

 **ConfigMap**

-If the application need connection to database endpoint, if the database url changes then it would be difficult task to rebuild the image again.
-So for this purpose<br> configMap component is used in which we configure database url, db username, db password so that any changes can be applied without the need to rebuild the<br> image.It provides external configuratin for your application.<br>
+If the application need connection to database endpoint, if the database url changes then it would be difficult task to rebuild the image again.<br>
+So for this purpose configMap component is used in which we configure database url, db username, db password so that any changes can be applied without the need to<br> rebuild the image.It provides external configuratin for your application.<br>

 **secret**